-Jim isn’t surprised by the enduring attraction of group fitness.
-He said its appeal goes way beyond its social function; it provides the motivation and accountability.
+Fitness pro Jim Guimond isn’t surprised by the enduring attraction of group fitness as its appeal goes way beyond the social aspect, extending all the way to boosting motivation and accountability.

 When someone is watching, waiting, or cheering us on, we all work a little harder and get inspired to excel by the energy or success of the group.

 When you’re working out alone, it’s easy to let the mind wander and lose focus, but when a class instructor is up front telling you to hit 120 rpm on your pedal stroke and the class takes off, so do you.

 In addition to the group spirit, fitness technology is an effective way to make sure your accountable (if not to anyone else, at least to yourself).
 Tracking your workouts makes it possible for you to actually see in cold hard numbers what you did (or didn’t do).
 It’s makes a whole lot of difference, as opposed to just guesstimating (and possibly fooling yourself).